Crab-Stuffed Mushrooms are the ultimate appetizer for a special occasion, an easy and complete meal.

 Crab-Stuffed Mushrooms are one of my favorite dishes to serve as an appetizer when entertaining or even for a special dinner at home.
 When I feel a little sluggish or not so into cooking a 3-course meal, this dish is perfect for me.

 This recipe goes well with a tasty Broccoli and Grape Salad as an add-on.
 You can serve these Easy Crab-Stuffed Mushrooms as an appetizer or as a stand-alone meal.

 I love using large portabella caps because they are easier to fill with any mixture.
 The smaller caps, the more challenging it is to fill them up.
 The large caps are meaty and are easy to fill with any combination.

 How do you clean mushrooms?

-The normal way to clean mushrooms is to wipe the caps with a damp sheet of paper towel, and then remove the stem and scoop out the gills.
+The standard way to clean mushrooms is to wipe the caps with a damp sheet of paper towel and then remove the stem and scoop out the gills.
 I add one extra step.
-I give the caps a quick rinse under running water and give it a quick shake and wipe out the excess water.
+I give the mushrooms caps a quick rinse under running water and a quick shake and wipe out the excess water.
 I don’t soak the mushrooms or dip them in water.
 It is almost like a 2-second wash.

 How to make crab-stuffed mushrooms